DataDog/kvexpress/README.md

 To build: `make deps && make`

-To run integration tests: `make deps && make && make test` - it will spin up a blank Consul and kill it after the run.
+To run integration tests: `make deps && make && make test` - it will spin up an empty Consul and kill it after the run.

 Because we use `user.Current()` - you can't cross compile this.
 If you want to build for Linux - you must build on Linux.
 [Closed Issue](https://github.com/DataDog/kvexpress/issues/51#issuecomment-170307910)

 To install Consul - [there are instructions here](https://www.consul.io/intro/getting-started/install.html).

 To launch an empty [Consul](https://www.consul.io/) instance: `make consul`

+## Contributing

+We love pull requests from anyone.
+[Details are available here](https://github.com/DataDog/kvexpress/blob/master/CONTRIBUTING.md).

 ## Code of Conduct